 Just when we thought the roads couldn’t get any worse.
 We decided to take a ‘shortcut’ just as it starts to piss down with rain.
 Soon the dirt turns into mud (go figure) and we’re stuck behind a bogged truck.
 I turned on our GPS to check out where we are in Myanmar, turns out there are no towns around us and we’re not even on a road…

 We had our game plan sorted; arrive at Mawlamyine between 3-4pm, get some food and catch the 7pm bus to Dawei.
 That way we arrive at 5am, grab a coffee somewhere and save paying for a nights accommodation.
-One of our many tips to save money on your budget Myanmar honeymoon.
 However, our friendly driver had different plans for us and our Myanmar honeymoon…

 Myanmar – Mawlamyine